- 1 Undetectable viral load and NO transmission of HIV

 Viral load in different stages

-During the first few weeks after someone get HIV, the viral load is usually very high - typically several million "viral copies per milliliter of blood(Copies / ml).
+During the first few weeks after someone get HIV, viral load is usually very high - typically several million "viral copies per milliliter of blood(Copies / ml).
 There is a considerable risk of transmitting HIV at this time.
 Indeed, many people get HIV from someone who has only recently acquired it (and does not know it).

 After this period of early infection, the viral load generally decreases.
 A typical viral load in someone who is not receiving treatment may be 50.000 copies / ml.
 There is still a considerable risk of transmitting HIV.